- Bipolar disorder, or bipolar affective disorder, is a mood disorder that can cause you to experience extreme highs and extreme lows.

 “I need to talk to you about how I’m feeling.
 Things are tough, and I think I might have bipolar disorder.
 I don’t need you to find a solution, I just want to share how I feel”

 “I need to talk – I’ve been struggling with extreme mood swings and think I might be experiencing bipolar disorder.”

-“You might have noticed i’ve not been around so much lately.
-I’ve been finding things difficult, and think I might be bipolar disorder…”
+“You might have noticed I’ve not been around so much lately.
+I’ve been finding things difficult, and think I might have bipolar disorder…”